govau/service-manual/content/content-strategy/manage-content-requests/publish-content/typical-tasks.md

 layout: text/textblock
 section: Typical tasks
 ---
-Remember to allow time for publishing tasks to be done before sending live.

-**Web publisher, content publisher, digital producer/developer, accessibility tester roles will typically:**
+### [1]Web publisher, content publisher, digital producer/developer, accessibility tester roles

+Apply specific skills at the publishing stage of the content lifecycle to:
+- check for accessibility compliance with WCAG 2.0
 - set up and check redirects and short URLs
 - check link integrity
 - check for duplicate page titles